$0 United States University Admissions Framework — The Step-by-Step System for Getting Your Homeschooler from Transcript to Acceptance Letter

 Why Not Just Piece This Together for Free?

 You can try.
-The information exists — scattered across HSLDA's membership-gated templates ($130+/year), Khan Academy's generic college advice, the Common App's technical manuals that explain what buttons to click but not what to write, 200+ Reddit threads with conflicting answers, and blog posts from 2021 that still say the SAT is optional when Harvard, Yale, and Dartmouth have already brought it back.
+The information exists — scattered across HSLDA's membership-gated templates ($130+/year for the good stuff — the free overview tells you what to include then directs you to "Join to access this form"), Khan Academy's generic college advice (acknowledges homeschoolers exist but doesn't cover how a kitchen-table parent should write a School Profile), the Common App's technical manuals that explain what buttons to click but not what to write, 200+ Reddit threads with conflicting answers, and blog posts from 2021 that still say the SAT is optional when Harvard, Yale, and Dartmouth have already brought it back.

 • Outdated advice is everywhere.
 The testing landscape changed dramatically in 2024-2025.
 Schools that were "test-optional" for four years are now test-required — but the blogs ranking on Google haven't updated.
 One wrong assumption about test-optional status could cost your child a $20,000 merit scholarship at a state university.